ducbrick/data-mining-report/README.md

    + We may want to represent whole documents, not just words.
 Doc2Vec is an extension of Word2Vec that create document vector embeddings
 #### 5. Latent topic model
    + Latent topic models are used to discover abstract topics of a collection of documents.
 A latent topic model assumes that each document is a mixture of topics, and each topic is a distribution over words.
 They transform documents into dense topic distribution vectors
-### Image data
+### Visual (image) data
-For similarity search, we usually transform images into fixed-length vectors.
-Vector-based  representation encode higher-level features such as edges, textures, and shapes within an image.
+For similarity search, we usually transform images into fixed-length, dense vectors.
+Vector-based representation encodes higher-level features such as edges, textures, and shapes within an image.
 + Convolutional Neural Network
   + A neural network that detect edges, textures, shapes, and objects hierarchically.
   + As an image passes through a CNN: